fcontrepois/cur-anon/README.md

 - `awsid_anonymise` – swap for a fake, consistent 12-digit AWS account ID
 - `awsarn_anonymise` – swap for a fake ARN, using the fake account ID
 - `hash` – scramble the column with DuckDB’s `md5_number_upper`, so the same value always produces the same hash, but there is no way back—perfect for secrets, not for magicians.
+- `uuid` – replace the column value with a deterministic UUID (same input = same output, not reversible)

 ### 5. Run the anonymiser